Wednesday, September 3, 2025

 Designing the future of Hokuryu Town with the power of students

 This Career Design Camp is a few days' worth of time for you to design your future career.
-Make the most of the field of Hokuryu Town to test your own abilities.
+Make the most of Hokuryu Town to test your abilities.

 I would like you to first get an idea of what Hokuryu Town is like by asking the townspeople about the personalities of the people, the local characteristics, and "why it became the number one sunflower village in Japan."